Applied Physics Laboratory Ice Station

 The Applied Physics Laboratory Ice Station 2007 (APLIS07) is a U.S. and Japanese laboratory dedicated to the study of global climate change.
-It is located on an ice flow about 300 km north Prudhoe Bay (Sagavanirktok), Alaska.
+It is located on an ice floe about 300 km north Prudhoe Bay (Sagavanirktok), Alaska.

 It was first established in March 2011.
 It is owned and administered by the International Arctic Research Center at the University of Alaska Fairbanks.

 In popular culture

 In 2007, APLIS was used for filming scenes in the movie Stargate: Continuum, in cooperation with the U.S. Navy submarine USS Alexandria (SSN-757).